LennartHennigs/RG35XX-H-Notes/README.md

 ### Diablo 1 & Diablo Hellfire - Devilutionx

-- Copy `DIABDAT.MPQ` from the CD or Diablo-installation to `roms/devilutionx/` folder.
+- Copy `DIABDAT.MPQ` from the CD or Diablo installation to `roms/devilutionx/` folder.
-- To run the Diablo: Hellfire expansion you will need to also copy `hellfire.mpq`, `hfmonk.mpq`, `hfmusic.mpq`, `hfvoice.mpq`.
+- To run the Diablo: Hellfire expansion, you will need also to copy `hellfire.mpq`, `hfmonk.mpq`, `hfmusic.mpq`, `hfvoice.mpq`.

 | Button | Function |
 |-|-|